WVURAIL/dspira/pages/kits.md

 ---
 layout: page
-title: Telescope kits
+title: Request a telescope kit
 permalink: /kits/
-eyebrow: Hardware
-lead: The two parts that are hardest to source, sent to educators who ask.
-meta_description: "Find DSPIRA horn telescope kit information and parts resources.
-Plan the antenna, receiver electronics, and software for your classroom."
+meta_description: "Request a DSPIRA receiver and amplifier kit by email.
+Learn what to include, which telescope parts you still need, and how to confirm availability."
+lead: Ask about a starter receiver and amplifier for your classroom or community project.
 ---

+Email [rail@wvu.edu](mailto:rail@wvu.edu?subject=DSPIRA%20kit%20request) to request a kit.
+Educators and community organizers can ask while supplies last.

+## Include in your email

+- Your school, organization, or community group.
+- Your city and country.
+- How you plan to use the telescope and when you hope to start.
+- Equipment you already have and the number of kits requested.

+## What the starter kit includes

-Most of a horn telescope comes from a hardware store.
-Two pieces are harder to source: an SDR dongle and a low-noise amplifier for the 21 cm hydrogen line.
+The kit supplies an SDR receiver and a low-noise amplifier for the 21 cm hydrogen line.

-Educators and community organizers can request a starter kit if equipment access is holding them back.

-To request a kit, email us at [rail@wvu.edu](mailto:rail@wvu.edu).
+It is not a complete telescope.
+You also need the horn, stand, cables, and a compatible computer.
+Review [the complete parts overview]({{ '/BuildingHornTelescope_Overview' | relative_url }}) before planning your build.

+## Availability and delivery

+The lab will confirm availability, eligibility, any costs, shipping arrangements, and expected timing by email.
+Please wait for confirmation before relying on a kit for a scheduled class.

-Kits are sent while supplies last.
-If kits are unavailable, you can buy the parts directly.
-The [Receiver Electronics]({{ '/categories/receiver-electronics/' | relative_url }}) module lists parts and suppliers.
+If kits are unavailable, [Receiver Electronics]({{ '/categories/receiver-electronics/' | relative_url }}) lists parts and suppliers.
+[Start a telescope build]({{ '/start/#build' | relative_url }}) when your parts and software plan are ready.